-- 5.3.1 It is the intention that the dummy should not be left to sit directly on the seat for more than 2 hours prior to the test.
-It is acceptable for the dummy to be left in the vehicle for a longer period, provided that the dummy is not left in overnight or for a similarly lengthy period. - 5.3.2 If it is known that the dummy will be in the vehicle for a time longer than 2 hours, then the dummy should be sat on plywood boards placed over the seat.
-This should eliminate unrealistic compression of the seat.
+5.3.1 It is the intention that the dummy should not be left to sit directly on the seat for more than 2 hours prior to the test.
+It is acceptable for the dummy to be left in the vehicle for a longer period, provided that the dummy position is checked no more then one hour prior to test.
+It is not acceptable for the dummy to be left in the vehicle overnight or for a similarly lengthy period.

-5.3.3 H-point
+5.3.2 H-point